 Section 107 of the JOBS Act provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-The Company has elected to avail itself of this extended transition period and, as a result, the Company will not adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies until required by private company accounting standards.
+The Company currently qualifies as an emerging growth company and has elected to avail itself of this extended transition period.
+As a result, the Company will not adopt new or revised accounting standards on the relevant dates on which adoption is required for other public companies until required by private company accounting standards.

 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update, ("ASU"), No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
 ASU 2014-09 establishes principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
-ASU 2014-09 is effective for public entities for annual reporting periods, beginning after December 31, 2017.
-For all other entities, including emerging growth companies, the standard is effective for annual reporting periods beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 31, 2017.
-For all other entities retrospectively to each prior reporting period presented or retrospectively as a cumulative-effect adjustment as of the date of adoption.
-The Company plans to adopt the standard retrospectively as a cumulative-effect adjustment as of the date of adoption guidance.
+ASU 2014-09 is effective for public entities for annual reporting periods, beginning after December 15, 2017.
+For all other entities, including emerging growth companies, the standard is effective for annual reporting periods beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2018, and interim periods within annual reporting periods, beginning after December 15, 2019.
+Early adoption of this standard is permitted for all entities.
+The guidance allows for the amendment to be applied either retrospectively to each prior reporting period presented or retrospectively as a cumulative-effect adjustment as of the date of adoption.
+The Company is evaluating which adoption method will be used, and the potential impact of adopting this new accounting guidance.

 In February 2016, the FASB issued ASU No. 2016-02, "Leases," which will require lessees to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, on its balance sheet for operating leases.
 The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, on a generally straight-line basis.
 The standard is effective for public entities for annual reporting periods, and interim periods within those annual reporting periods, beginning after December 15, 2018.
-For all other entities, including emerging growth companies, the standard is effective for annual reporting periods beginning after December 15, 2019, and interim periods within annual reporting periods beginning after December 15, 2019, and interim periods within annual reporting periods beginning after December 15, 2019.
+For all other entities, including emerging growth companies, the standard is effective for annual reporting periods beginning after December 15, 2019, and interim periods within annual reporting periods beginning after December 15, 2020.
 The Company is evaluating the potential impact of adopting this new accounting guidance.